 And, the anti-deadlift mentality is rightfully a major flaw in every PF club across the country.

 So do you cancel that unbeatable $10/month membership to switch to a “real” gym?
-Or, do you suck it up and settle for the ‘ol Spongebob lower-half?
+Or, do you suck it up and settle for the ‘ol Spongebob lower body?

 What about option #3?
-While you can’t deadlift at Planet Fitness, you can do this.
+While you can’t perform deadlifts at Planet Fitness gyms, you can do this.

 Why Did Planet Fitness Ban Deadlifts?